 On Android, tap on the “Import/Export” item in the sidebar, tap “Backup Database,” save the file to a convenient location on your device’s SD card, then copy it from there to your computer by USB (or whatever other method you like).

 How do I synchronize flashcards between devices?

 On both iOS and Android, you can move flashcards between devices by backing up flashcard database on one device and restoring it on the other.
-To do this, run the “Backup Database” command – under Import/Export in the sidebar – and then send that backup file to your other device; on iOS you can do that through File Manager / Share Files, on Android it’s usually best to use a file sharing service like Dropbox or Google Drive. (if you’re running Android 4.4, you can actually save / open files directly on Google Drive without having to copy them manually) After you’ve transferred the database, use the counterpart “Restore Database” command on the other device to activate your backed-up flashcards on it.
+To do this, run the “Backup Database” command – under Import/Export in the sidebar – and then send that backup file to your other device; on iOS you can do that through File Manager / Share Files, on Android it’s usually best to use a file sharing service like Dropbox or Google Drive. (if you’re running Android 4.4 or later, you can actually save / open files directly on Google Drive without having to copy them manually) After you’ve transferred the database, use the counterpart “Restore Database” command on the other device to activate your backed-up flashcards on it.

 Can I move my purchase between iOS and Android?

 Yes; just copy down the Registration ID from the Pleco “Registration” screen on one device and enter it in the other one.